harvardinformatics/snpArcher/README.md

 If you dont get the desired number of intervals, you can change `minNmer` in the config file; increasing the value will result in fewer intervals, decreasing it will create more.
 You can also look at the `interval_algo.out` file in the `intervalFiles` directory to see how many intervals get created for each Nmer we found in your genome assembly and also the maximum interval length for each `minNmer`.
 You can use this information to select a `minNmer` that doesn't create too large of intervals (`MaxObservedInterval`), which can slow down the workflow.

-NOTE: a perfect assembly with no N's will have as many intervals as there are chromosomes.
+NOTE: a perfect assembly with no N's will have as many intervals as there are chromosomes (or scaffolds).

 #### BAM -> VCF workflows
 Once you are satisfied with how the genome will get split into intervals, to run GATK4, type the following on the command line: